thegenemyers/DALIGNER/README.md

 If the -c flag is set, then LA2ONE also outputs 1-code lines describing the intervals (ab,ae) of the a-read that align with intervals (bb,be) of the b-reads and the diffs in the aligned segments.
 The lengths of the a-read and all the b-reads is also output for convenience.
 The A-line outputs a list of the pairs (ab,ae) in the same order as the b-reads are listed in the object P-line.
-The B-line outputs a list of the pairs (ae,be) and the D-line outputs a list of the corresponding difference in each aligned pair of segments.
+The B-line outputs a list of the pairs (bb,be) and the D-line outputs a list of the corresponding difference in each aligned pair of segments.
 Note carefully that the length of the A-line and B-line lists are *twice* that of the pile size.
 Lastly, the L-line gives the length of the a-read and then the lengths of the b-reads in the same order as the P-line.